ashutoshmjain/gita/src/prologue.md

 > **Let `Ganesa` be thought of, O `Muni`, for the purpose of writing the poem.**

-Having approached by `Dwaipayana`,`Ganesa`- the embodiment of ‘intelligence’, said he wanted to help, but he would stop writing if there was a pause, even for a moment. `Ganesa`probably deemed there was no time to waste, given the immensity of the transcription. `Dwaipayana`agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after full appreciation of the meaning ! [^humanMind]
+Having approached by `Dwaipayana`,`Ganesa`- the embodiment of ‘intelligence’, said he wanted to help, but he would stop writing if there was a pause, even for a moment. `Ganesa`probably deemed, given the immensity of the transcription, there was no time to waste. `Dwaipayana`agreed, but he (tactfully) added, `Ganesa` must scribe a verse only after full appreciation of the meaning ! [^humanMind]

 > `Ganesa`, upon hearing this address, thus answered,
 >